Samuelk-Chase/CS3450-Software-Engineering/GAME_MANUAL.md

 ### Combat System
 1. **Turn-Based Combat**
    - Player always goes first
-   - Play cards by dragging them to the play area
+   - Play cards by pressing them in the deck
    - Each card has a mana cost
    - Monitor your health and mana bars
    - End your turn when ready